birkirbrynjarsson/dotfiles/README.md

 cp -R ~/dotfiles/.mackup ~/
 ```

-Restore from mackup, given that the files have been synced with dropbox where the preference files are stored: `~/Dropbox/Mackup/`
+Restore from mackup, given that the files have been synced with dropbox where the preference files are stored (`~/Dropbox/Mackup/`) after running `mackup backup` initially.

 ```bash
 cd ~